pa2si/my-latin-event/README.md

 To do:

-- implement in the db a host slogan field
-- implement the possibility to click on the image to open it full size in a modal
-- implement in the share button also just a copy link
+- implement in the share button also just a copy link, also share fb, instagram, etc.
 - continue with create event form
 - in profile module add a city section. this shall be used to display local events
 - put profile component from salsa calendar in the menu